Kong/kong-pongo/README.md

   && kong-pongo/assets/add_version.sh $KONG_CODE_BASE $ADD_KONG_VERSION
 ```

-The result should be a new PR on Pongo repo.
+The result should be a new PR on the Pongo repo.

 [Back to ToC](#table-of-contents)